jvielemeyer/human-ramp-walking/README.md

 		- numpy
 		- os
 		- sys
-2. files:
+2. code files:
 	- main_visualization.py
 	- folder “visualization” includes
 		-  “mean_calc.py” (calculate mean values over trials and subjects)
 		- “plot_all.py” (plot routine to plot all single trials)
 		-  “plot_means.py” (plot  mean curves over trials and subjects)
+3. data folder: “Data_Level_2”
+	- data compressed as .npz
-3. data: folder “Data_Level_2” (data compressed as npz, could be created by VPP calculation tool, see “calculation”, note: you need the whole data set and not only the exemplarily created 3 files to build the mean values for plotting)
+ 	- could be created by VPP calculation tool GUI, see paragraph “calculation”, or can be downloaded from the figshare repository
+  	- note: you need at least data of two participants to build mean values for plotting

 ## Start in terminal with the following input: